 I did go a little crazy with the spices, so maybe it’s not quite as “basic” as it could be.
 I think you could go truly basic with just some salt and pepper and still have a delicious dish.
 (Maybe substitute some broth for the water.)
 Eat it plain, spoon over some greens, throw in a wrap — there’s all sorts of ways to mix it up.

-If you’re looking for more protein-packed recipes check out my Egyptian Fava Beans (Ful Medames), Tea Eggs, Sweet and Smoky Dry Rub Tofu, Mushroom Nut Roast or the White Bean Millet Mini Casseroles.
+If you’re looking for more protein-packed recipes check out my Sweet and Smoky Dry Rub Tofu, Mushroom Nut Roast, or the Vegetarian Chicken Salad.

 I’m also sharing this recipe in Full Plate Thursday and Wellness Weekends.